 An additional source of power is justifiable only during severe reliability constraints.
 Power utility companies can provide you with a reliability report that describes the amount of failures and duration the power source feeding your new or existing facility has had in the past.
 That information may help in determining the type of power system that will supply power to your facility.
 Consideration of the facility class and reliability level of the power source and power distribution system need to be reviewed in order to select the right power system for your facility.

 Halff is fully invested in sharing valuable information that can help our clients solve immediate issues and plan for the future through innovation and smarter solutions.
-If Halff can assist your team with a water utility issue, please call Greg Kuhn, PE, Vice President, at (214) 346-6252.
+If Halff can assist your team with a water utility issue, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.